terrablue/debris/README.md

 export default test;
 ```

-`for` is a transformation that takes the original `fixtures` parameter and the
+The first of argument of `refix` is a mapper that takes the original `fixtures`
-case itself as parameters and returns a (modified) fixtures object which is
+parameter and the case itself as parameters and maps it to a (modified) fixtures
-available to the case.
+object which is available to the case.

 ### Case spacing / fuzzing